LimePay/docs/LimePay-Usage.md

 }
 ```

-You may have a situation in which  you can get invalid vat response, but the same is valid.
-This may happen when a country's VAT database is offline for a while.

 ##### 6.1.
 Create Payments

 Once you have been on-boarded (have Organization, User, API cretendtials and Vendor) and created a Shopper, you could proceed with creating payments.